wp-plugins/slideshow-gallery/readme.txt

 Contributors: contrid
 Donate link: http://tribulant.com/
 Tags: wordpress plugins, wordpress slideshow gallery, slides, slideshow, image gallery, images, gallery, featured content, content gallery, javascript, javascript slideshow, slideshow gallery
-Requires at least: 2.9
+Requires at least: 3.1
-Tested up to: 3.3.2
+Tested up to: 3.4.2
-Stable tag: 1.2.2
+Stable tag: 1.2.3.2

 Feature content in a JavaScript powered slideshow gallery showcase on your WordPress website

 == Description ==

-Feature content in a JavaScript powered slideshow gallery showcase on your WordPress website.
+Feature content in beatiful and fast JavaScript powered slideshow gallery showcases on your WordPress website.

-You can easily display multiple galleries throughout your WordPress website displaying your custom added slides, slide galleries or showing slides from WordPress posts.
+You can easily display multiple galleries throughout your WordPress website displaying your custom added slides, slide galleries or showing slides from WordPress posts/pages.

-The slideshow is flexible and all aspects can easily be configured.
+The slideshow is flexible, all aspects can easily be configured and embedding/hardcoding the slideshow gallery is a breeze.

-Embedding or hardcoding the slideshow gallery is a breeze.
-To embed into a post/page, simply insert `[slideshow]` into its content with an optional `gallery_id` parameter to show slides from a specific gallery `[slideshow gallery_id="7"]` or an optional `post_id` parameter to display the gallery images uploaded to that post/page `[slideshow post_id="123"]`.
-You can also use an `exclude` parameter to exclude certain images (attachments/slides) by their IDs in the gallery (comma separated) from the slideshow like this `[slideshow post_id="123" exclude="3,7,9"]`.
+Here are several ways to display a slideshow:

+= Shortcode for all slides =

+To embed a slideshow with all slides under **Slideshow > Manage Slides** in the plugin, simply insert `[slideshow]` into the content of a post/page.

+= Shortcode for a gallery's slides =

+To embed a slideshow with slides from a specific gallery under **Slideshow > Manage Galleries** in the plugin, simply insert `[slideshow gallery_id="X"]` (where X is the ID value of the gallery) into the content of a post/page.

+= Shortcode for the images of a WordPress post/page =

+To embed a slideshow with the images uploaded to a WordPress post/page through it's media gallery, simply insert `[slideshow post_id="X"]` (where X is the ID value of the post).
+Whether you want to display the images from a post or a page, the parameter remains `post_id`.

+= Hardcode into any plugin/theme with PHP =

 To hardcode into any PHP file of your WordPress theme, simply use `<?php if (function_exists('slideshow')) { slideshow($output = true, $gallery_id = false, $post_id = false, $params = array()); } ?>`.

+= Parameters for shortcode/hardcode to customize each slideshow =

 You can use any of the following parameters with both the hardcoding and shortcode to customize each slideshow gallery:

 * `resizeimages` [ true | false ] = Set to 'true' to resize images to fit the slideshow dimensions.
+* `imagesoverlay` [ true | false ] (default: setting) = Set to 'true' to display links of slides that are images in a Colorbox overlay on the page.
 * `orderby` [ random ] = Set to 'random' to randomly order the slides.
 Leave this shortcode parameter to order by the order set on the slides.
 * `width` [ width | auto ] = Width of the slideshow in pixels.
 Don't specify 'px' part, just the numeric value for the height.
 * `height` [ height ] (default: setting) = Height of the slideshow in pixels.
 Don't specify the 'px' part, just the numeric value for the height.